openkim/kliff/docs/source/modules/uq.rst

    an instance of :class:`~kliff.uq.BootstrapEmpiricalModel` or :class:`~kliff.uq.BootstrapNeuralNetworkModel`, depending on whether we have a physics-based (empirical) model or a neural network model, respectively.
-When a neural network model is used, user can specify an additional argument `orig_state_filename`, which specified the name and path of the file to use to export the initial state of the model prior to running bootstrap.
+When a neural network model is used, the user can specify an additional argument `orig_state_filename`, which specified the name and path of the file to use to export the initial state of the model prior to running bootstrap.
 This is to reset the state of the model at the end of performing bootstrap UQ.